AndersonTorres/rfcs/rfcs/0182-user-management.md

 - Code duplications.

   They can be refactored later.
-Indeed it is an advantage of bringing them to the monorepo, because the duplicated code can be refactored more cleanly.
+Indeed, it is an advantage of bringing them to the monorepo because the duplicated code can be refactored more cleanly.

 - Evaluation times of monorepo will increase.

-  A small price to pay.
+  A small price to pay compared to the benefits we recieve with such a tool being in `nixpkgs`.

 # Alternatives
 [alternatives]: #alternatives

-- The trivial "do nothing".
+- The trivial “do nothing”.

 - Promote an alternative toolset.

   The most viable alternative in this field is home-manager.
-However it is not so easy to assimilate a consolidated project within another consolidated project.
+However, it is not so easy to assimilate a consolidated project within another consolidated project.